Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Motivating application and related data

-Figure \ref{fig:legnaia4grafici} reports the observed value of these variables over the time period 2004-2013.
-The left-hand vertical line marks the start of light rail construction, the right-hand vertical line marks the start of its operation.
-These descriptive graphs suggest that, in Talenti St., the number of purveyors of non-durable goods (every 500 meters) increases after the tramway goes into operation.
-On the other hand, the number of stores selling durables on Talenti St.~slightly increases during the early phase of construction, but starts to diminish afterwards.
-On Pollaiolo St., the number of purveyors of non-durables grows during construction and wanes during the operational period, while the number stores selling durables is quite stable.
+These descriptive graphs suggest that, in Talenti St., the number of purveyors of non-durable goods (every 500 metres) increases after the tramway goes into operation.
+On the other hand, the number of stores selling durables on Talenti St.~slightly increases during the early phase of construction but starts to diminish afterwards.
+On Pollaiolo St., the number of purveyors of non-durables grows during construction and wanes during the operational period.
 After an initial jump, Pisana St.~retains stores selling durables but loses some purveyors of non-durables when the light rail is operational.
-Also Baccio da Montelupo St. hosts a higher number of outlets during construction, followed by a later loss, particularly of stores selling durables.
+Similarly, Baccio da Montelupo St. hosts a higher number of outlets during construction, followed by a later loss.
 On Scandicci St., the number of purveyors is overall stable.
 Finally, Magnolie St.~sees a continuous decrease in the number of stores selling durables, while the decline in the number of purveyors of non-durables begins as the light rail service starts.